mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 spectacular raiding cruise makes the Denisov the most desirable posting an officer could wish for.

-The Denisovs were designed as highly mobile super- cruisers rather than true capital ships, capable of undertaking devastating raiding cruises into enemy territory.
+The Denisovs were designed as highly mobile super-cruisers rather than true capital ships, capable of undertaking devastating raiding cruises into enemy territory.
 Layout is conventional for Sword Worlds ships, with a central hull in the shape of a blocky